Article

 The cheesemaking process

 Cheesemaking involves coagulating the casein protein in milk and then using varying methods of processing the curd to expel the liquid whey.
-The whey is drained off, and the solid curds remaining are salted, shaped and left to ripen in a controlled environment.
-Microorganisms are used at each step of the process and play a key role in determining flavour and texture characteristics of the final cheese.
+The whey is drained off, and the solid curds remaining are salted, shaped and left to ripen in a controlled environment. are used at each step of the process and play a key role in determining flavour and texture characteristics of the final cheese.
 The science of cheese explains the process in more detail.

 Diversity of cheese characteristics

-Cheese comes in numerous varieties of different styles, textures and flavours.
+Cheese comes in numerous varieties of different styles , textures and flavours.
 Most cheese types originated many centuries ago, and their typical style and characteristics can usually be attributed to the unique cultural context and conditions of the community or region of origin.

 A range of different cheeses.